AdaptableTools/showcase-adaptable-fdc3/README.md

 ## FDC3 Integration in AdapTable Example

-This is a very basic example of FDC3 inter-op capabilities in an AdapTable instance
+This is a very basic example of FDC3 interop capabilities in AdapTable.

+It provides a small AdapTable instance with some dummy Instrument data.

 For more information on how to integrate FDC3 in Adaptable see the [FDC3 AdapTable Documentation](https://docs.adaptabletools.com/guide/handbook-using-fdc3)